ted-tanner/entries-backend/Readme.md

 * Languages/localization
 * Budgets that are not modified for a year will be deleted?
 * Full endpoint documentation
+* On client: Enforce practical limits on entries per budget and budgets per user
+  - 5,000 budgets/user
+  - 2,500 entries/budget
+  - Client will limit description fields to 600 chars

 ### Note on timezones